zerotier/terraform-multicloud-quickstart/quickstart.md

 This means:

-* We can do lots of cool stuff.
+* We can do a lot of cool stuff
 * Pinging IPv4 addresses will yield arp table entries
 * Pinging IPv6 addresses yield ICMPv6 Neighbor Solicitation
 * Across clouds and from behind NAT devices